MelbinMathew710/EmployeeManagementSystem/README.md

-Readme.txt file with instructions on how to run the project, set up the database, and provide basic API documentation:

 # Employee Management System - Spring Boot Project Readme

-This project is a simple Employee Management System implemented in Spring Boot using Couchbase as the NoSQL database.
+This project is a Employee Management System implemented in Spring Boot using Couchbase as the NoSQL database.

 ## Table of Contents